SBPLab-LDV/CPP-DLL-Python-Interop/README.md

 - Ensure Visual Studio and CMake paths are added to the system's PATH environment variable.
 - If using Anaconda, make sure the Python path in `build.ps1` is correct.
 - For manual compilation, ensure Clang++ is properly installed and accessible from the command line.
+- When using Clang++ on Windows, you might need additional setup or use MSVC's library paths.
+- Depending on your Clang++ version and system configuration, you may need to adjust compilation options.

 ## Contributing